Shear-enhanced elasticity in the cubic blue phase I: Results and Discussion

-Following Kleiman {\it et al.}, Negita, and Sahoo {\it et al.}~\cite{KBP1984,N1998,SCD2016} and considering the characteristic platelet texture of the BP, we attribute the sharp increase in viscosity between 29.0 $^\circ$C and 32.0 $^\circ$C to the formation of BPI.
+Following Sahoo {\it et al.}, Kleiman {\it et al.} and Negita ~\cite{KBP1984,N1998,SCD2016} and considering the characteristic platelet texture of the BP, we attribute the sharp increase in viscosity between 29.0 $^\circ$C and 32.0 $^\circ$C to the formation of BPI.
 On the basis of Figs.~\ref{fig1} and \ref{fig2} the phase transition temperatures in this system can be determined as $T_{\rm Iso/BPI}$ = 32.0 $^\circ$C for the Isotropic / BPI transition, and $T_{\rm BPI/Chol}$ = 29.0 $^\circ$C for the BPI / N$^\ast$ phase transition, respectively.
 During the cooling process, most of the BPI region is coexisting with the isotropic phase.
 With regard to the temperature dependence of the viscosity, the shoulder around $T$ = 31.0 $^\circ$C in Fig. ~\ref{fig1} can be related to the coalescing BPI domains.
 The reported phase transition temperatures between the different liquid crystalline phases in calorimetric measurements agree well with those observed in our viscoelastic measurements~\cite{KBP1984}.